-Learning a skeletal structure is the first step to create a believable pose.
-Bones are a support for muscles, and joints between them define the range of motion.
+Let's start this cat anatomy drawing tutorial with the base.
+Learning the skeletal structure is the first step to creating a believable pose.
+The bones are a support for the muscles, and the joints between them define the range of motion.

-Luckily, you don't need to remember the exact shape of bones.
+Luckily, you don't need to remember the exact shape of the bones.
 You just need to know how long they are and how they're connected to each other.
-The good news is, most four-legged animals have the same bone structure, with bones length and distance between them being the only differences.
-Learn it once and you're set forever!
+The good news is, most four-legged animals have the same bone structure, with the bones' length and the distance between them being the only differences.
+Learn it once, and you're set forever!

-There's one more thing you need to remember; every joint has a specified range of motion.
+There's one more thing you need to remember: every joint has a specified range of motion.
 When you break their limits, your animal will look broken.
-To understand it, take a good look at this run animation.
+To understand it, take a good look at this running animation.
 While running, a cat uses a full range of motion, so you can see which movements are natural.

-- The jump is starting; hind legs push the ground back.
+- The jump is starting; the hind legs push the ground back.

 - As the hind legs recede, the forelegs go forward.

-- When legs push the ground, the part of body they're attached to stays on default level.
+- When the legs push the ground, the part of the body they're attached to stays on the default level.
 The other one can go up.